Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 **10.1.
 Term**

-This Agreement shall remain in force for five (5) years from the Effective Date and shall automatically renew for successive one-year terms unless either Party provides written notice of non-renewal at least sixty (60) days prior to expiration.
+This Agreement shall remain in force for one (1) years from the Effective Date and shall automatically renew for successive one-year terms unless either Party provides written notice of non-renewal at least sixty (60) days prior to expiration.

 **10.2.
 Termination for Cause**